Delta set

-In mathematics, a Δ-set S, often called a Δ-complex or a semi-simplicial set, is a combinatorial object that is useful in the construction and triangulation of topological spaces, and also in the computation of related algebraic invariants of such spaces.
-A Δ-set is somewhat more general than a simplicial complex, yet not quite as general as a simplicial set.As an example, suppose we want to triangulate the 1-dimensional circle $S^1$.
+In mathematics, a Δ-set, often called a Δ-complex or a semi-simplicial set, is a combinatorial object that is useful in the construction and triangulation of topological spaces, and also in the computation of related algebraic invariants of such spaces.
+A Δ-set is somewhat more general than a simplicial complex, yet not quite as sophisticated as a simplicial set.
+Simplicial sets have additional structure, so that every simplicial set is also a semi-simplicial set.
+As an example, suppose we want to triangulate the 1-dimensional circle $S^1$.
 To do so with a simplicial complex, we need at least three vertices, and edges connecting them.
 But delta-sets allow for a simpler triangulation: thinking of $S^1$ as the interval [0,1] with the two endpoints identified, we can define a triangulation with a single vertex 0, and a single edge looping between 0 and 0.